Skip to main content

 2. Replace generic traits with real tasks

-Do not say you are organized, reliable, or detail-oriented without proof.
-Swap those labels for two or three tasks you actually handled, such as linen changes, laundry flow, room checks, supply restocking, or bathroom resets.
+Avoid listing traits like organized, reliable, or detail-oriented without proof.
+Instead, mention two or three tasks you actually handled, like linen changes, managing laundry flow, checking rooms, restocking supplies, or resetting bathrooms.

 See a stronger phrasing

-Instead of writing that I am organized, I explain how I restock supplies before they run low, reset rooms in sequence, and check high-touch areas before marking the work finished.
+Rather than simply saying I am organized, I describe how I restock supplies before they run low, reset rooms in sequence, and check high-touch areas before marking the work finished.

 3. Add one pressure moment

-A short work scene makes the letter believable.
-Choose one moment that shows judgment under pressure: an early check-in, a spill, a schedule change, a guest room refresh, or a last-minute household adjustment.
+A brief work example makes your letter believable.
+Choose a moment that shows your judgment under pressure, like handling an early check-in, quickly dealing with a spill, adapting to a schedule change, refreshing a guest room, or making a last-minute adjustment at home.

 See Open a real scene